koudyk/koudyk.github.io/src/content/posts/2025-12-08_analyze-systems-integration_neurobagel/index.md

 ## Background

-**What is Neurobagel?** Neurobagel is "an ecosystem for distributed dataset harmonization and search” (Neurobagel Homepage, n.d.).
+**What is Neurobagel?** Neurobagel is "an ecosystem for distributed dataset harmonization and search” (*Neurobagel Homepage*, n.d.).
 One of its main features is that it allows you to search for individual research subjects across different neuroimaging datasets.
 For example, below is a screenshot showing how I would use their query tool to search for data from subjects with `Parkinson’s disease` who are under `51` years old and have had a specific kind of brain scan (`T1-Weighted`):

 ![](screenshot-nb-query-tool-with-pd-search.png)